 - Heat pump: Lubricate blower motor.

 - Foundation: Check foundation walls, floors, concrete, and masonry for cracking, heaving, or deterioration.
 If a significant number of bricks are losing their mortar, call a foundation professional.
-If you can slide a nickle into a crack in your concrete floor, slab or foundation call a professional immediately.
+If you can slide a nickel into a crack in your concrete floor, slab or foundation call a foundation repair professional near you immediately.

 - Roof: Inspect roof surface flashing, eaves, and soffits.
 Perform a thorough cleaning.
 Check flashings around all surface projections and sidewalls.